RichDBklyn/NYC_Rest_Insp/README.md

 2. A numeric *score* based on the quantity and severity of code violations.
 3. A letter *grade* ("A" "B" or "C") based on the score.

-This objectives of this research are both descriptive and predictive.  **Descriptive analyses** address how restaurant inspection results have varied based on three factors: *time*, *type of cuisine*, and *geographic location*.  **Predictive analyses** develop algorithms for determining the likelihood of future inspection results given tehse three factors as well as a restaurant's *prior inspection results*.
+This objectives of this research are both descriptive and predictive.  **Descriptive analyses** address how restaurant inspection results have varied based on three factors: *year*, *type of cuisine*, and *geographic location*.  **Predictive analyses** develop algorithms for determining the likelihood of future inspection results given tehse three factors as well as a restaurant's *prior inspection results*.

 ##DATA
 ###Raw Data